wang502/shortly/README.md

 # Shortly

 ### About
-A URL shortener service written in Go.
-The application has a PostgreSQL as backend store.
+A URL shortener service written in Go using net/http.
+The application uses PostgreSQL as backend store.

 ### Install